engineering a context-ful brain

 It looks like the new fad is "context engineering."
 Is this a reaction to Cursor gutting the `@codebase` feature?
 Probably yes?

-- As a user, I want the model to better understand my intent, ideally by extracting some semantic information from the structure of my codebase
+- Help the model understand my intent by extracting semantic information from the structure of my codebase.

-Basically: how do I transfer world information to the model automatically?
+Basically: how do I transfer world information to the model in a way that minimizes friction?

 I use Obsidian.
 I would describe it as a "relational notes" system, where you can define relationships between individual notes.
 There's plenty of different philosophies around how to do this (e.g. Zettelkasten), but they amount to -> 1) Make small notes and 2) Connect them meaningfully.
 When done properly, they can produce these gorgeous graphs of knowledge.